Gouvernathor/parliamentarch/README.rst

 ``get_seats_from_nseats(nseats: int, *, min_nrows: int = 0, span_angle: float = 180., seat_radius_factor: float = 1., filling_strategy: FillingStrategy = FillingStrategy.DEFAULT) -> list[tuple[float, float]]``

 This is the main function.
-It returns a list of tuples, each tuple corresponding to a seat's center.
-The tuple elements are ``(angle, x, y)``, where:
+Other than self-explanatory parameters similar to the functions above:

-- The angle is in radians, calculated from the left-outermost point of the annulus arc, to the center of the arcs, to the center of the seat.
+- `min_nrows`: The minimum number of rows to use.
+Only taken into account if the required number of rows to hold the given number of seats is less than that.
+  Defaults to 0, which means using the minimum number of rows possible.
+- `seat_radius_factor`: The ratio of the seats radius over the row thickness.
+  Defaults to 1, which makes the seats touch their lateral neighbors.

+The function returns an object representing the ensemble of seats, with the following characteristics:

-- The x and y coordinates are cartesian starting from the bottom-left of the rectangle, with the x axis pointing right and the y axis pointing up.
+- ``pairs``: returns an iterable of ``(x, y)`` cartesian coordinates for each seat.
+The coordinates start from the bottom-left corner of the rectangle, with the x axis pointing right and the y axis pointing up.
 The radius of the outermost circle (or of the outermost row) is 1, so x goes from 0 to 2 and y goes from 0 to 1.
+Generates a new iterable each time it is queried.
+- ``triples``: returns an iterable of ``(angle, x, y)`` tuples for each seat. x and y are as above, and the angle is in radians, calculated from the left-outermost point of the annulus arc, to the center of the arcs, to the center of the seat.
+Generates a new iterable each time it is queried.
+- ``sort(*args, **kwargs)``: sorts the seats in-place.
+The arguments are the same as for ``sorted(triples, *args, **kwargs)``.
+All following ``pairs`` and ``triples`` are sorted that way.
+Existing iterables returned by ``pairs`` and ``triples`` should be considered invalid unless saved in a list.
+Calling ``sort(reverse=True)`` sorts the seats from left to right.
+- ``seat_actual_radius``: the radius of the seats, in the same unit as the coordinates.
+- ``nrows``: as passed to the function.
+- ``seat_radius_factor``: as passed to the function.

+Before calling the sort method, the seats are ordered from the inner rows to the outers, and left to right, though it may change in future versions.

 Todos and future features
 -------------------------

-- Expose the seat radius in the same unit as the coordinates
+- Use a dict from coordinates to angle as the main return value of get_seats_centers (with additional seats radius infos), let people sort it by themselves
 - Add a submodule for SVG export
 - Add the option for all rows to contain an even number of seats
 - Add a CLI for SVG files generation